sy2002/QNICE-FPGA/README.md

-* Hardware: Currently, we develop QNICE-FPGA on a Nexys 4 DDR development board, so if you own one, the fastest way of getting started is to download the bitstream file `dist_kit/qnice.bit` on the SD card of the Nexys board and set the jumpers to read the FPGA configuration from the SD card.
+* Hardware: Currently, we develop QNICE-FPGA on a Nexys 4 DDR development board, so if you own one, the fastest way of getting started is to download the bitstream file `dist_kit/qnice.bit` on the microSD card of the Nexys board and set the jumpers to read the FPGA configuration from the SD card.
 Do not copy more than one `*.bit` file on the SD card, i.e. do not copy `dist_kit/q-tris.bit`, yet.
 Do empty the "Recycle Bin" or similar